 Silver Age X-Men in Marvel Essentials

-Marvel Essentials are phone-book-sized collections of issues printed in black and white on thin paper.
-They’re a great way to read classic comics on a budget, and to experience the original pencils and inks of revered comic artists!
-This line was discontinued, but not before it completely covered this era of X-Men.
+Marvel Essentials are phone-book-sized collections of issues printed in black and white on thin, matte newsprint paper.
+They were a great way to read classic comics on a budget, and to experience the original pencils and inks of revered comic artists!
+This line was discontinued in 2013 to make way for the Epic Collection line, but not before it completely covered this era of X-Men.

 Each volume went through multiple printings with different cover dress.

-This series continued without collecting any Hidden Years or Hiatus material other than what is included below.
+This series did not collect any Hiatus material other than what is included below, and ended without collecting Hidden Years.

 Essential Classic X-Men, Vol. 1